 We tried several different systems, and nothing seemed to work well.

 We had the Melissa and Doug Responsibility Chart, and it worked for a while.
-We liked the idea, but it just wasn’t fitting our needs.
+While we liked the idea, but it just wasn’t fitting our needs.

 We began talking to other friends and discussing what they do with their children.